tonymm81/web_page/README.md

 report: Made up the LogIn component.
 Here employee or employer can sign in to website.
 Made also some textfields to work_time component.
 Here comes also some datepickers.
 Also update some icon to buttons.

+report: Build up the working time component.
+Select component gives the saved workID values where user can choose right one.

 npm installs in this project: